 The Most Important Day

 Wheelock Veazey was born Dec.
 5, 1835, in Brentwood, N.H., the 10th child of Jonathan Veazey, Jr., and Anne Stevens Veazey.
 The family moved to Exeter, N.H., in 1842.
 He attended Phillips Academy and, later, Dartmouth College.
 He was a good student but a prankster who was frequently disciplined.
-He once painted a portrait of Satan above the pulpit at the college chapel.
-After graduation he attended Albany Law School for a year and was admitted to the Vermont bar.
+Once he painted a portrait of Satan above the pulpit at the college chapel.
+After graduation he attended Albany Law School for a year and won admission to the Vermont bar.

 When war broke out, he left his infant law practice in Springfield, Vt., to enlist.
 On April 22, 1861, he wrote in his diary,